SammanSarkar/gsoc_blog/index.md

 ## Impact and Future Work

-This project represents a significant step toward democratizing high-quality competitive programming education.
-By automating editorial generation, the system can potentially provide comprehensive learning materials for omegaUp's entire problem library.
+This project helps improve editorial coverage on omegaUp significantly.
+Currently, many problems lack editorials due to the time required to write them manually.
+With this automated system, we could potentially cover 70-80% of problems that don't have editorials, making the platform more helpful for learners.

-The modular architecture allows for future enhancements including improved AI models, additional language support, and enhanced quality validation mechanisms.
-The system's foundation also enables integration with other educational features within the omegaUp platform.
+The backend system is fully functional and ready for production.
+The next step would be integrating it with the frontend interface to make it accessible to users.
+The system can also be improved with better AI models.
+It also provides a foundation for other automated content generation features on omegaUp.

 ## Acknowledgments

-I want to thank my mentors and the omegaUp community for their guidance throughout this project.
-Special recognition goes to the omegaUp team for providing a robust platform foundation that made this ambitious project possible.
+Thanks to my mentors [Hugo](https://github.com/heduenas) and [Juan](https://github.com/pabo99) for their guidance throughout this project.
+The omegaUp team provided great support and a solid platform to build on.

-The knowledge gained from implementing this AI-powered system continues to be valuable in my professional work at Microsoft, where I apply similar techniques in large-scale AI applications.
+I look forward to continuing my contributions to omegaUp and further developing this AI editorial system.

 ---

-*This project was completed as part of Google Summer of Code 2024 with omegaUp.
-The complete technical documentation and implementation details are available in the project repository.*
+*This project was completed as part of Google Summer of Code 2025 with omegaUp.*